-Kenneth C. Goble; Blair G. Walker; Judy C. Chastain; Cindy B. Conner; John P. Hobbs; Joannah M. Sadler; Tara C. Samples; E. Kiki Thomas
+Valerie Raymond; Seth A. Portwood; Judy C. Chastain; Cindy B. Conner; John P. Hobbs; Joannah M. Sadler; E. Kiki Thomas

-The curricula for the Bachelor of Science and the Bachelor of Arts degrees in Counseling & Human Services focuses on an undergraduate preparation for the field of professional counseling and for other human services.
+The curricula for the Bachelor of Science and the Bachelor of Arts degrees in Counseling & Human Services focus on an undergraduate preparation for the field of professional counseling and for other human services.
 The Counseling & Human Services major requires 49 semester hours of psychology, counseling, and other human services courses.
 An internship provides an opportunity for the integration of theory and practice.
 Because a graduate degree is expected in the field of counseling, the program has the preparation of students for graduate school as a primary goal.
 The degree programs also include a Minor in Biblical Studies.
-Specific degree requirements are listed on pages 63 and 64 for the B.S. and B.A. degrees.
+Specific degree requirements are listed on pages 80 and 81 for the B.S. and B.A. degrees.
 Note: Prior to Fall 2008, this academic department and major were named Human Relations at ACC.

 The Department offers Minors in Counseling, Developmental Psychology, Human Services Skills, and Psychology (see p.
-65) for those pursuing majors in other departments.
+84) for those pursuing majors in other departments.
 See the section on Minors (p.
 43) for a complete explanation of adding a minor to a degree program.

-The courses offered by the Department of Counseling & Human Services are listed in the "Course Descriptions" section under the following curricular areas: Counseling & Human Services (CHS, pp. 95-97); Psychology (PSY, pp. 122-124); and Social Sciences (SOC, p.
-124).
+The courses offered by the Department of Counseling & Human Services are listed in the "Course Descriptions" section under the following curricular areas: Counseling & Human Services (CHS, pp. 133-134); Psychology (PSY, pp. 162-164); and Social Sciences (SOC, p.
+164).

 OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-8), the objectives for the Major in Counseling & Human Services are that the graduate will be able to:
+7), the objectives for the Major in Counseling & Human Services are that the graduate will be able to:

 - 1. Compare and contrast the varieties of theories, issues, and techniques in psychology and counseling. - 2.
-Explain the intricacies of the psychological, physiological, developmental, and spiritual make-up of man. - 3.
+Explain the intricacies of the psychological, physiological, developmental, and spiritual makeup of man. - 3.
 Distinguish between healthy and unhealthy patterns in the life, work, and ethics of professional helpers. - 4.
 Integrate psychological theory and theology. - 5.
-Demonstrate an integration of personal strengths, the annalysis and utilization of current research, and the application of good helper principles. - 6.
+Demonstrate an integration of personal strengths, the analysis and utilization of current research, and the application of good helper principles. - 6.
 Pursue advanced studies in graduate school.